David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training

 \section{Preliminary}

-\paragraph{Diffusion Models.} In this section, we introduce preliminary knowledge and notations about diffusion models.
-Assume we observe data from the underlying distribution $q_d(\bx)$.
+\paragraph{Diffusion Models.} Here, we introduce preliminary knowledge and notations about diffusion models.
+Let $q_0(\bx)=q_d(\bx)$ be the data distribution.
 The goal of generative modeling is to train models to generate new samples $\bx\sim q_0(\bx)$.
 Under mild conditions, the forward diffusion process of a diffusion model can transform initial distribution $q_{0}$ towards some simple noise distribution,

 where $\bm{F}$ is a pre-defined vector-valued drift function, $G(t)$ is a pre-defined scalar-value diffusion coefficient, and $\bm{w}_t$ denotes an independent Wiener process.
 A continuous-indexed score network $\bm{s}_\varphi (\bx,t)$ is employed to approximate marginal score functions of the forward diffusion process \eqref{equ:forwardSDE}.
-The learning of score networks is achieved by minimizing a weighted denoising score matching objective~\citep{vincent2011connection, song2021scorebased},

-Here the weighting function $\lambda(t)$ controls the importance of the learning at different time levels and $q_t(\bx_t|\bx_0)$ denotes the conditional transition of the forward diffusion \eqref{equ:forwardSDE}.
-After training, the score network $\bm{s}_{\varphi}(\bx_t, t) \approx \nabla_{\bx_t} \log q_t(\bx_t)$ is a good approximation of the marginal score function of the diffused data distribution.
+The learning of score networks is achieved by minimizing a weighted denoising score matching objective~\citep{vincent2011connection, song2021scorebased}, { } The weighting function $\lambda(t)$ controls the importance of the learning at different time levels, and $p_t(\bx_t|\bx_0)$ denotes the conditional transition of the forward diffusion \eqref{equ:forwardSDE}.
+After training, $\bm{s}_{\varphi}(\bx_t, t) \approx \nabla_{\bx_t} \log q_t(\bx_t)$ is a good approximation of the marginal scores of the diffused data distribution.